fedor-konovalenko/a_hockey/README.md

 **Processing Request**

-Post request for download, clean, process video and prepare .json file with tracking results.
+Post-request for download, clean, process video and prepare .json file with tracking results.
 The tracking result in .json format will be saved in temporary directory /app/src/recognition and will be returned as JsonResponse

 The request structure: